Rana719/drowsiness-detection-yolov8/README.md

 # 🛑 Drowsiness Detection Using YOLOv8

-This project uses **YOLOv8** and **Computer Vision** to detect signs of driver drowsiness and inattention in real-time video streams.
-It classifies 9 distinct states such as "eyes closed", "head down", "yawning", and more using a custom-trained deep learning model.
+This project uses **YOLOv8** and **Computer Vision** to detect signs of driver drowsiness and inattention in real-time video streams.It classifies 9 distinct states such as basic (“focusing”, “eyes closed”), additional ('eyes closed head left', 'eyes closed head right'و 'head down', 'head up', 'seeing left', 'seeing right', 'yarning'),using a specially trained deep learning model.

 ---